bilgrami/hijri-calendar/README.md

 # PK Hijri Calendar and Holidays
-This repo is created to display hijri and holiday calendar data for Pakistan via restful API.
+This repo is created to display hijri and Pakistani holiday calendar data via restful API.
-Data is obtained from official [pakmoonsighting.com.pk] website.
+Data is obtained from official [pakmoonsighting.com.pk] government website.

+### Demo website
+* [Moon calendar] - Mooncalendar Hosted on Azure Cloud Platform

 ### Installation

+#### Pre-requisites:

-You need to docker and docker-compose to run the website.
+You need docker and docker-compose to run the website.

 ##### Method 1: Pull image from docker hub